Beacon Marketing: Advertising Opportunities & Limits

 - Different area based app actions: The ability to use beacons to serve up different app actions or trigger different content versions based on different areas provides valuable information for advertisers.
 This outweighs the disadvantage of significantly reduced reach.

-As you’ve seen, though beacon marketing has several limitations, there are also opportunities to use it effectively to promote a business.
-For best effect, use geo-location advertising along with beacon marketing, to reach all your audiences whether they’re shopping in-store or are in the area.
+As you’ve seen, though beacon advertising has several limitations, there are also opportunities to use it effectively to promote a business.
+For best effect, use geo-location advertising along with beacon ads, to reach all your audiences whether they’re shopping in-store or are in the area.

 Six Consumer Trends to Watch in 2020

 Lifting the Hood on Location Marketing

 By now we’ve all heard of location marketing and the benefits of being able to deliver a message to a […]READ

 5 Ways Mobile Advertising Can Help Your Local Business Play in the Big Leagues